-Cause Solution 1
+Cause Solution

 Hard drive fragmented.
 Defragment hard drive. ent hard drive.

 Program previously accessed did not release reserved memory back to the system.
 Restart the computer.

 Virus resident on the hard drive.
-Run virus protection program.
+Run virus protection program. protection program.

 Too many applications running.
 Windows 7:

 1. Close unnecessary applications to free up memory.

-2. Add I more memory.
+2. Add more memory.

-3. Some applications run in the background and ca closed by right-clicking on their corresponding ic the task tray.
-To prevent these applications from launching at startup:

-In V Vindows 7:
+Vindows 7:

 a.
-Go to Start > All Programs > Accessories > Run
+Go to Start > All Programs > Acces Run

 b.
-Type msconfig, and then press Enter.
+Type Type msconfig, and then press Enter.

 c.
 On the Startup tab of the System Configuration Utility, clear applications that you do not want to launch automatically, and the click OK .

 In V Vindows 8:

 a.
 On the Start screen, right-click, and then select the All apps icon.

 b.
 Under Windows System , click Run .

 c.
 Type msconfig, and then press Enter.

 d.
 On the Startup tab of the System Configuration Utility, clear applications that you do not want to launch automatically, and the click OK .

 Some software applications, especially games, are stressful on the graphics subsystem.
-1. con for rer the display resolution for the current application or sult the documentation that came with the application suggestions on how to improve performance by usting parameters in the application.
+Lower the display resolution for the current application consult the documentation that came with the application for suggestions on how to improve performance by adjusting parameters in the application.

-2. Add more memory.
+2. Add I more memory.

-3. Upç grade the graphics solution.
+3. 3.
+Upgrade the graphics solution.

 Cause unknown.
-Rest art th e computer.
+Restart the computer.